BoweFlex/vincent-vimgo/README.md

 I think these two should be done in roughly this order:

-- Paging to create a "window" of text
-    - I'm picturing a horizontal offset and a vertical offset, and only lines above the vertical offset are shown and only columns above the horizontal offset are shown
-    - Current logic to only show up to w and up to h are fine, but starting bounds are needed
 - Concurrent screen drawing
     - "Buffer" and status line should be drawn simultaneously, and cursor should either also be concurrent or should be a part of drawing the buffer
 - Correct go package structure